ArkEcosystemArchive/docs-legacy/docs/guidebook/contribution-guidelines/repository-management.md

 ## Assigning Bounty Tiers before merging a Pull Request

 Before a developer merges a PR, it is *required* to assign one of the seven bounty labels.
-Those labels will be used by the _ArkEcosystem Bot_ to calculate bounty rewards and inform the contributors about those and other activities or requests.
+Those labels will be used by the _ARKEcosystem Bot_ to calculate bounty rewards and inform the contributors about those and other activities or requests.

 **Tier 1 - $100**